Verifying Commits¶

 - Signing Configuration -- set up Git signing

-- Team Workflows -- shared registries and organization policies
+- Team Workflows -- trust pinning and organization policies